Aurelield/ramen_ratings-EDA/README.md

 This dataset originally come from The Ramen Rater, a product review website dedicated to ramen only.
 The dataset contains 2580 rows that correspond to 2580 product reviews.
-In other words, one row means one sigle ramen product review.
+In other words, one row means one single ramen product review.
 The higher the number, the more recently the ramen product is reviewed.
 The table has 7 columns:
 - Brand